Finding Alcohol and Other Drug Services

 Where can I find out more information?

-- You can find more information about accredited alcohol and other drug treatment services by visiting the Victorian Department of Health and Human Services website here.
+- You can find more information about accredited alcohol and other drug treatment services by visiting the Victorian Department of Health website here.

-- For a fact sheet with a checklist to help in assessing services, please click here.
+- For a fact sheet with a checklist to help in choosing the right service for you, please click here.

 - For more information about private health insurance, contact your private health insurance company or click here to read the Private Health Insurance Ombudsmen guidelines on waiting periods.